Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Proof of Theorem 1.10

-In the second part of the proof (see Lemma \ref{Lem:Either_Singular_or_absolutely_continuous}) we use general properties of any probability measure which is invariant with respect to the point of view of the particle in order to show that the existence of a non singular invariant probability measure guarantees the existence of an equivalent invariant one.
+In the second part of the proof (see Lemma~\ref {LemEitherSingularorabsolutelycontinuous}), we use general properties of probability measures which are invariant with respect to the point of view of the particle in order to show that the existence of a nonsingular invariant probability measure guarantees the existence of an equivalent invariant one.
+Recently, we learned that the method of obtaining an absolutely continuous probability measure from a nonsingular one already appeared in \cite{RA03}, Lemma 5.
+For the readers convenience and in order to keep the section self-contained, we include a proof below.

-In Subsection \ref{sub:Properties_of_the_Radon_Nikodym_derivative} we discuss several properties of the Radon-Nikodym derivative of the invariant measure with respect to the i.i.d measure.
+In Section~\ref{subPropertiesoftheRadonNikodymderivative}, we discuss several properties of the Radon--Nikodym derivative of the invariant measure with respect to the i.i.d. measure.
 This includes estimation on its average on a box as well as the existence of all of its moments.